Lettings policy

 Lettings will be made in accordance with the relevant legislation.

-3.1.2 The council will normally grant one of two types of tenancy; ‘introductory’ and ‘secure’.
-All new tenants will be introductory tenants, unless they have transferred from another secure or assured tenancy held with Leeds City Council, another local authority or Registered Provider.
+3.1.2 The council will normally grant one of two types of tenancy; ‘introductory’ or ‘secure’.
+All new tenants will be introductory tenants, unless they have transferred immediately beforehand from another secure or assured tenancy held with Leeds City Council, another local authority or registered provider, subject to any legislation or regulations that provide in the alternative.

 3.1.3 Where more than one adult (a customer aged 16 years old or over) applies for housing together, they can apply as joint tenants.
 Joint tenancies will only be granted where both the main and joint applicants are eligible and qualifying.